profporridge/defogger-8600/README.md

 ```
 * telnet login: root:twipc

-* The key binaries are Rtk_MainProc, strmsrv, da_adaptor, cda, sa, StreamProxy all of none has released source code.
+* The key binaries are Rtk_MainProc, strmsrv, da_adaptor, cda, sa, StreamProxy - all with no released source code.
   * Rtk_MainProc listens on ports 80, 554, 443
   * da_adaptor listens on ports 8080, 8081
   * strmsrv listens on port 8088